-Easterfield Posted Wednesday at 20:35 Report Share Posted Wednesday at 20:35 Details coming through of the four district leagues in Devon; the top divisions being at the same level of the East Cornwall and the Combination.
+Easterfield Posted June 22, 2022 Report Share Posted June 22, 2022 Details coming through of the four district leagues in Devon; the top divisions being at the same level of the East Cornwall and the Combination.
 First to announce was the North Devon which has lost three teams to the Devon League and has re-organised into four divisions as opposed to five: Kilkhampton still in the top division (with Morwenstow seconds further down).
 Not sure who there may be to step up to the Devon League in time save for Boca Seniors (who have been mentioned before) and Park United (the most successful side of recent years who play in between Appledore and Westward Ho!).
 Maybe that doesn’t matter too much at a time when it’s important to keep the district leagues going.
 The North Devon has shrunk over the years but, from a distance, it still seems relatively healthy given the area’s small population.
 Certainly plenty of attractive rural venues.
 Indeed I'd say the numbers compare favourably to the South Devon League which draws upon a larger population.
 Here's the SDL constitution for next season: Still five divisions which has been the case in most seasons recently.
 But the divisions are getting smaller and smaller.
 Really not much football at all if teams only play each other twice.
 Morley Rangers from Plymouth have switched across from the P&WD as have Plympton Athletic reserves.
 A number of disappointing absences including Ashburton, Galmpton (ex-SWPL) and Salcombe.
 Three of the clubs which dropped of the Devon League - Chudleigh, Kingsteignton and Waldon Athletic - are back in the premier division but Watcombe Wanderers are lower down, Roselands United are missing and Totnes and Dartington have merged with Meadowbrook Athletic to become rather a mouthful.
 More at https://www.middevonadvertiser.co.uk/sport/football/agm-report-five-new-teams-enter-south-devon-league-551920 Buckland Jim 1 Link to comment Share on other sites More sharing options...

-Easterfield Posted Saturday at 10:47 Author Report Share Posted Saturday at 10:47 26 minutes ago, Dave Deacon said: Is this the same St Martins that did so well only a handful of seasons ago in the SWPL?
+Easterfield Posted June 25, 2022 Author Report Share Posted June 25, 2022 26 minutes ago, Dave Deacon said: Is this the same St Martins that did so well only a handful of seasons ago in the SWPL?
 If so, what happened?
 Same club; still playing at Exminster which would be off to your right heading north as you start on the long viaduct across the Exe.
 Pitch is level with a club house and an embankment which helps viewing.
 Lots of newish housing all about; very much a commuter suburb so plenty of children and youth football.
 Never any talk of step 6 facilities which would be why they declined promotion from the old Division 1(E) and then found themselves declining a place in the new Premier East twelve months later.
 It's possible for clubs such as St Martins to gather some of Exeter's better players together for a while but, when they've gone, they've gone.
 Devon League results went downhill in the second Covid saeson and they resigned from the league (I think) just before the start of 2021/22.
 Reserves became the firsts but they were several notches down the Devon & Exeter.
 Wondered if the league may have offered them a higher diviison next season (such things happen) but either they didn't or St Martins said no. Went from the Devon League around the same time as Heavitree.
 Dave Deacon 1 Link to comment Share on other sites More sharing options...

 Recommended Posts